Extensions of characters in type D and the inductive McKay condition, II

-\end{notation} Note that $\UU(s,F,\si)$ is a disjoint union where a single character occurs up to $|\AHs^F|$-times among the various summands of $\UU(s,F,\si)$. \Cref{defPI_allg} allows us to introduce a map between the unipotent characters and the $\si$-invariant orbit sums. \begin{lem} There is a natural map such that whenever $\phi \in \oUCh(C_a)^{\spa{\si}}$ the characters in $\Pi_{s}\inv (\phi)$ form a $\wt C_a$-orbit and
+\end{notation} Note that $\UU(s,F,\si)$ is a disjoint union where a single character occurs up to $|\AHs^F|$-times among the various summands of $\UU(s,F,\si)$. \Cref{defPI_allg} and \Cref{defPI} allow us to introduce a map between the unipotent characters and the $\si$-invariant orbit sums. \begin{lem} There is a natural map